oracle-livelabs/security/blockchain-table-new/blockchain-flashback/blockchain-flashback.md

 You may now [proceed to the next lab](#next).

 ## Learn more

-* For more information on managing certificates, including adding, dropping, and other related procedures, please see the [DBMS\_BLOCKCHAIN\_TABLE](https://docs.oracle.com/en/database/oracle/oracle-database/23/arpls/dbms_blockchain_table.html) documentation and SQLcl help section accessed using **`help blockchain_table`** in the SQLcl console.

 * For more information on Blockchain Flashback Journals for regular tables, please see **[Protecting Flashback Archive Data](https://docs.oracle.com/en/database/oracle/oracle-database/23/adfns/flashback.html#GUID-6B04E5D6-4740-4CA6-9CC6-A3CD19E00FA6)** documentation.